ariDev1/MSO5000_liveview/README.md

 - ⏱️ Trigger and timebase information
 - 📈 Waveform measurements: Vpp, Vavg, Vrms (up to 4 channels)
 - 📤 CSV export of waveform data
-- 🧪 Long-time measurement mode with pause/resume/stop
+- 🧪 **Long-time measurement mode with pause/resume/stop**
+  ↪️ Saves all data to a single timestamped CSV
+  ↪️ Timestamped rows at user-defined intervals
+  ↪️ Performance tips built into the UI
 - 🐞 Scrollable debug log
 - 🌙 Dark mode GUI with resizable window and tabs
-- 🐳 **Docker support for easy deployment and portability**
+- 🐳 **Docker support** for easy deployment (X11 + Wayland)

 ---